-- 2016: a data breach report from a primary school - Ransomware attack by a third party. - School's files, which included children's names, dates of birth and PPS numbers, inaccessible. - Data Commissioner found the school had deficiencies in the measures it had taken to secure pupils' personal data, including the fact that no polices or procedures were in place to maintain adequate back-ups. - No procedures or policy documents focusing on system attacks such as ransomware or viruses and had no contracts in place with its ICT services providers, the data processors, as required by law. - Actions by ICT suppliers were 'inadequate in response to the attack'. - A lack of staff training and awareness of the risks associated with opening unknown email attachments or files.
+- 2016: a data breach report from a primary school - Ransomware attack by a third party. - School's files, which included children's names, dates of birth and PPS numbers, inaccessible. - The Commissioner found the school had deficiencies in the measures it had taken to secure pupils' personal data, including the fact that no polices or procedures were in place to maintain adequate back-ups. - No procedures or policy documents focusing on system attacks such as ransomware or viruses and had no contracts in place with its ICT services providers, the data processors, as required by law. - Actions by ICT suppliers were 'inadequate in response to the attack'. - A lack of staff training and awareness of the risks associated with opening unknown email attachments or files.

-- Commissioner found the school had broken the law by failing to ensure that adequate security measures were in place to protect student data.
-Recommended that school take steps 'to mitigate the risks identified'. - School implemented staff training on the risks associated with email and the use of personal USB keys and reviewed its procedures to ensure appropriate contracts were in place with its ICT providers. - Commissioner stated that: "This case demonstrates that schools, like other organisations must ensure that they have appropriate technical security and organisational measures in place to prevent loss of personal data, and to ensure that they can restore data in the event of cryptoransomware attacks'
+- Commissioner found the school had broken the law by failing to ensure that adequate security measures were in place to protect the student data.
+Her office recommended to the school that it take steps 'to mitigate the risks identified'. - The school implemented staff training on the risks associated with email and the use of personal USB keys and also reviewed its procedures to ensure appropriate contracts were in place with its ICT providers. - Commissioner stated that: "This case demonstrates that schools, like other organisations interacting online must ensure that they have appropriate technical security and organisational measures in place to prevent loss of personal data, and to ensure that they can restore data in the event of crypto-ransomware attacks'